Video Game: Prince of Persia

 - Chekhov's Gunman: The princess's pet mouse, seen with her before the start of level 8.
 It later pushes the trigger needed to open a gate for you that you get trapped behind.
 And when you're reunited with the Princess, it appears and watches over the happy reunion.

 - Death's Hourglass: In the intro scene, Jaffar approaches the Princess, raises his arms, and suddenly an hourglass appears.
 "Marry Jaffar... or die within the hour."

 - Fat Bastard: Level six has one enemy who is this.

 - Hell Is That Noise: The clanging of the saw-toothed traps.
-To say nothing of the sound they make when the Prince get chopped in two by them.
-Yeowch.''
+To say nothing of the sound they make when someone get chopped in two by them.
+Yeowch.

 - Interface Screw: One of the large potions in the ninth level (It has green vapour on the PC version) inverts the screen.
 You have to find a second one to correct it again.